 - Our newsletter, The Lantern, was started in 1927.

 - In 1937, a Chair of Education was appointed to supervise the Provisional Training Course and bring to the League's attention educational opportunities within the community.
-Now these responsibilities are divided between the Admissions/Provisional Committee and the Training Committee.

-- In 1980-1981 the Advisory Planning Committee and a new ad hoc committee, Future Planning, studies the administration and future needs of the League, and its proposal was accepted by the General Membership in November 1981.
+- In 1980-1981 the Advisory Planning Committee and a new ad hoc committee, Future Planning, studied the administration and future needs of the League, and its proposal was accepted by the General Membership in November 1981.

 - In 1985-1986, the Project Development Task Force was appointed to examine how to structure Community project research and to chart a future direction for new project initiatives.
 As a result of work done by the Task Force, and the Community Programs Council, a tentative schedule for phasing out several self-sustaining League Approved Community Placements (LACP's) was set out.
 Project Development continues to identify needs within the community which the League can successfully address.
 As our 75th Anniversary project (1993-94) we designed, funded and constructed "Bridges For Play," a playground for children of all abilities located at the Leach School in the Colonial School District.